autocrossblog/autocrossblog.github.io/_posts/2009-10-08-back-in-action-in-the-garage-first-video-from-colorado.md

 last_modified_at: '2024-05-07T23:55:25+23:00'
 permalink: back-in-action-in-the-garage-first-video-from-colorado
 image:
-categories: [ Video, 240z, Datsun ]
+categories: [ video, 240z, datsun ]
 ---
 So it's been a while since I actually created a video of working on the car, that's not to say I haven't worked on the car, I ripped the dash out completely!
 That would have made a cool video, apologies for not being proactive enough to setup the camera.